Circle And Arrow Symbol

 1. Business and Process Diagrams:

 In the realm of business and project management, the circle and arrow symbol frequently represents steps within a process or cycle.
 A circular flow diagram, for instance, uses arrows to indicate the sequence of events, highlighting dependencies and feedback loops.
 This visual representation clarifies complex processes, making them easily digestible for stakeholders, regardless of their technical expertise.
-Flowcharts, process maps, and business process modeling notation (BPMN) heavily apply this symbol to depict steps, decisions, and transitions.
+Flowcharts, process maps, and business process modeling notation (BPMN) heavily work with this symbol to depict steps, decisions, and transitions.

 • Example: A simple diagram showing the customer journey might use circles to represent stages like "Awareness," "Consideration," and "Purchase," with arrows indicating the flow from one stage to the next.